Get Your Employment Arbitration Case Packet — File in Menlo Without a Lawyer

 In the quiet town of Menlo, Georgia, nestled in the rolling hills and pine forests of 30731, an employment dispute quietly escalated into a high-stakes arbitration battle that would leave both parties weary but wiser.

-Background: Marcus Taylor, a 34-year-old logistics coordinator, had been with Greystone Logistics for over six years.
+Background: the claimant, a 34-year-old logistics coordinator, had been at a local employer for over six years.
 Known for his meticulous attention to detail and dedication, Marcus was highly regarded by many but had a simmering conflict with his immediate supervisor, Jenna Carlisle.

 Dispute Timeline: